rclone/rclone/docs/content/drive.md

 "Google Drive API".

-4. Click "Credentials" in the left-side panel (not "Create credentials", which opens the wizard), then "Create credentials", then "OAuth client ID".
-It will prompt you to set the OAuth consent screen product name, if you haven't set one already.
+4. Click "Credentials" in the left-side panel (not "Create credentials", which opens the wizard), then "Create credentials"

+5. If you already configured an "Oauth Consent Screen", then skip to the next step; if not, click on "CONFIGURE CONSENT SCREEN" button (near the top right corner of the right panel), then select "External" and click on "CREATE"; on the next screen, enter an "Application name" ("rclone" is OK) then click on "Save" (all other data is optional).
+Click again on "Credentials" on the left panel to go back to the "Credentials" screen.

+(PS: if you are a GSuite user, you could also select "Internal" instead of "External" above, but this has not been tested/documented so far).

+6. Click on the "+ CREATE CREDENTIALS" button at the top of the screen, then select "OAuth client ID".

-5. Choose an application type of "other", and click "Create". (the default name is fine)
+7. Choose an application type of "other", and click "Create". (the default name is fine)

-6. It will show you a client ID and client secret.
+8. It will show you a client ID and client secret.
 Use these values in rclone config to add a new remote or edit an existing remote.

+Be aware that, due to the "enhanced security" recently introduced by Google, you are theoretically expected to "submit your app for verification" and then wait a few weeks(!) for their response; in practice, you can go right ahead and use the client ID and client secret with rclone, the only issue will be a very scary confirmation screen shown when you connect via your browser for rclone to be able to get its token-id (but as this only happens during the remote configuration, it's not such a big deal).

 (Thanks to @balazer on github for these instructions.)